-Cherrapunjee is hill-station in the North East Indian state of Meghalaya.
-Located at an altitude of 1430 meter, Cherrapunjee is famous for having very high rainfall.
-The nearby village of Mawsynram (Arial distance about 15 km) has recorded the highest rainfall in the world.
-The Bangladesh Border and the plains of Bangladesh are quite close from here.
+Cherrapunjee is a hill station in the North East Indian state of Meghalaya.
+Located at an altitude of 1430 meters, Cherrapunjee is famous for having very high rainfall.
+The nearby village of Mawsynram (Arial distance of about 15 km) has recorded the highest rainfall in the world.
+The Bangladesh Border and the plains of Bangladesh are quite close to here.
 Cherrapunjee is surrounded by beautiful valleys and hills which attract many tourists from India and abroad.

 For anyone who loves the monsoon rain, Cherrapunjee is the ideal place to visit.
 The beauty of this place lies in its almost mythical mystic nature throughout the year.
 There are waterfalls, caves and living roots bridges in the nearby area.